 Keywords: Escherichia coli O157:H7, swine, carriage, antimicrobial resistance, Korhogo,

-Cote d’Ivoire
+Côte d’Ivoire

 Introduction

 The carriage of potentially pathogenic Escherichia coli strains by domestic animals has been documented by Kern-Benaibont (2006).
 Among these, enterohemorrhagic E. coli (EHEC) are recognized as pathogenic and potentially lethal agents frequently associated with human disease (Karmali et al., 2010).
 The serotype O157:H7, in particular, has been responsible for 15-36% of hemorrhagic diarrhea cases in the United States and 39% in the United Kingdom (Tewodros and Wudu, 2016).
 It has also been isolated from retail meat in the United States of America, found in 1.5% of pork, 1.5% of poultry and 2.0% of lamb samples (Zhao et al., 2012).
 Known reservoirs for E. coli O157:H7 include cattle, small domestic ruminants (sheep and goats), pigs, and poultry.